daytonaio/content/guides/20241226_guide_how_to_use_and_run_jupyter_notebook_in_daytona.md

 - **Portability**: You can share your dev environment effortlessly by distributing the configuration file(s) like the `.devcontainer/devcontainer;json` file .
 Team members can replicate the setup on any system, regardless of its underlying operating system.

-- **Security**: Daytona act as sandboxes, restricting access to your host system and reducing the risk of accidental modifications or security vulnerabilities.
+- **Security**: Daytona acts as a sandbox, restricting access to your host system and reducing the risk of accidental modifications or security vulnerabilities.

-- **Ease of Setup**: You can use a pre-configured Jupyter Notebook Environment playground from Daytona which eliminates the need to manually setup one, providing a ready-to-use environment. *Note: In this guide, we'll create one.*
+- **Ease of Setup**: You can use a pre-configured Jupyter Notebook Environment playground from Daytona which eliminates the need to manually set up one, providing a ready-to-use environment. *Note: In this guide, we'll create one.*

-- **Flexibility**: You can create custom `.devcontainer/devcontainer.json` config file to suit your needs, or run multiple workspaces simultaneously for different configurations and use cases.
+- **Flexibility**: You can create a custom `.devcontainer/devcontainer.json` config file to suit your needs, or run multiple workspaces simultaneously for different configurations and use cases.

 By using Daytona for your Jupyter Notebook environment, you create a portable, secure, and consistent workspace that simplifies experimentation, collaboration, and deployment.